iGamingWire

 The brief

-The Nevada Gaming Control Board has recommended licensing approval for Terrible's, a Las Vegas-based casino operator owned by the Herbst family, to continue operating its resort and service station facilities in Primm on the Nevada-California border.
-The recommendation followed a special meeting during which company executives presented detailed operational and development plans to state regulators, demonstrating the operator's commitment to maintaining and potentially expanding its presence in the border community.
+The Nevada Gaming Control Board has recommended licensing approval for Terrible's, a Las Vegas-based casino operator owned by the Herbst family, to continue and expand operations in Primm, Nevada, located on the Nevada-California border.
+During a special meeting, Terrible's executives presented operational plans to regulators, detailing the company's vision for resort development and service station operations at the Primm location.
+The regulatory recommendation represents a significant milestone for the operator and reflects the state's ongoing efforts to manage gaming licenses and support casino development in border communities.

 Original report